frogfromlake/libft/README.md

 ## Libft
-This is the first Project from the 42-Core_Curriculum.<br> The task is to create your own C library with some highly useful standard functions for later use.
+This is the first Project from the 42-Core_Curriculum.<br> The task is to create your own C library with some useful standard functions for later use.

-(Subject to change)
 This library is an expanded version of the "original" project and will continue to expand with further projects.

 ## How to use it: